roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "You know Miss Arrogance, don't you?
 Obviously, this slut can't even suck a decent cock without making a fuss!" the young bloke chided the glamour bitch kneeling to his feet.

  Then he roughly shoved her mouth back over his cock and proceeded to use her soft lips like a fist to jack off.
 All the while, the waiter remained bent over the counter and watched the obscene spectacle.
-Report_Story #4